-Wachusett Aqueduct Pump Station Construction - \$50.6 million - This is a redundancy project for construction of a 240 mgd emergency pump station which will provide redundancy for the Cosgrove Tunnel by pumping raw water from the Wachusett Aqueduct to the Carroll Water Treatment Plant.
-This project, along with the completion of the Hultman Aqueduct rehabilitation and interconnections project, will provide fully treated water transmission redundancy from the Wachusett Reservoir to the beginning of the metropolitan distribution system in Weston.
+Wachusett Aqueduct Pump Station Design and Construction - \$53.9 million (\$66.6 million in total cost) - This is a redundancy project for construction of a 240 mgd emergency pump station which will provide redundancy for the Cosgrove Tunnel by pumping raw water from the Wachusett Aqueduct to the Carroll Water Treatment Plant.
+This project, along with the completion of the on-going Hultman Aqueduct rehabilitation and interconnections project, will provide fully treated water transmission redundancy from the Wachusett Reservoir to the beginning of the metropolitan distribution system in Weston.

-Spot Pond Storage Facilities - \$35.0 million (\$59.6 million total construction cost) - This project is for the construction of a 20 million gallon drinking water storage facility and redundant pump station in Stoneham.
-The two underground tanks with 10 million capacity each, will provide drinking water storage for MWRA's Low Service area.
+Spot Pond Storage Facilities - \$36.2 million (\$60.8 million in total cost) - This project is for the construction of a 20 million-gallon drinking water storage facility and redundant pump station in Stoneham.
+The underground, concrete tanks will provide drinking water storage for MWRA's Low Service area.
 Additionally, this project will provide system redundancy for 21 communities in the Northern Intermediate High and Northern High service areas currently served by the Gillis Pump Station.

-Northern Intermediate High (NIH) Section 89 & 29 Redundancy Construction Phases 1 & 2 and West Street Pipe Reading Construction Phase 1A- \$17.1 million, \$12.1 million, and \$2.1 million respectively (total construction cost \$19.8 million, \$22.4 million, and \$2.1 million) - This is a redundancy project for the MWRA's Northern Intermediate High service area.
+Northern Intermediate High (NIH) Section 89 & 29 Redundancy Construction Phases 1A-C & 2 - \$22.5 million and \$8.9 million respectively (total construction cost \$32.9 million and \$17.8 million) - This is a redundancy project for the MWRA's Northern Intermediate High service area.
 Currently, this area is primarily supplied by a single 48-inch diameter pipeline, the Gillis Pump Station, and water distribution storage from the Bear Hill Tank.
-This project proposes a new seven mile redundant pipeline under two construction phases and will provide uninterrupted water supply to the service area in the event of a failure of the existing single supply pipe and to allow the existing pipe to be removed from service for inspection, maintenance, and repair.
+This project proposes a new seven mile redundant pipeline under four construction phases and will provide uninterrupted water supply to the service area in the event of a failure of the existing single supply pipe and to allow the existing pipe to be removed from service for inspection, maintenance, and repair.